Zuehlke/machines-code-people/articles/discipline-flow.md

 ---

 # {{page.title}}
-The Discipline Flow sketches relations between software engineering disciplines in a general product lifecycle context.
-There are a number of different application scenarios, but its general key application is to get a comprehensive overview of disciplines and flows required for product discovery, development and delivery - from user needs over business goals to the product as delivered by operations to the user.
+The Discipline Flow relates software engineering disciplines in a general product lifecycle context.
+There are a number of different application scenarios, but its core use case is to get a comprehensive overview of disciplines and flows required for product discovery, development and delivery - from user needs over business goals to the product as delivered by operations to the user.

-## Basic Model
+## The Basic Model
-Products should take user as well as business goals into account.
-Relations between the disciplines Business (BIZ), Customer Experience (CX), User Experience (UX), Requirements (REQ), Architecture (ARCH), Implementation (IMPL) and Operations (OPS) aim to establish the basic flow to achieve this.
+Product development should take user as well as business goals into account and allow for continuous delivery of product increments.
+Relations between the Business (BIZ), Customer Experience (CX), User Experience (UX), Requirements (REQ), Architecture (ARCH), Implementation (IMPL) and Operations (OPS) define a basic flow model to achieve this.

 ![Discipline Flow](./discipline-flow/dflow-sketch.jpg)

-The three major parts each have a slightly different focus: (1) Understand what is needed (2) Develop what is needed (3) Deliver what is needed.
-We then incorporate feedbacks and research from what was delivered and start again to improve and extend.
-The disciplines need to work on discipline-specific essentials:
+The disciplines work on discipline-specific essentials:

 - BIZ: Business, organisational and societal goals
 - CX: Customer's overall journey